gongdf12/asyncddp/README.rst

 Using Asyncddp to train a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^
- For the dynamic topology case, you need a little more code:
+ For the asynchronous training model , you need a little more code:

 .. code-block:: python